Skip to main content

 SteelSeries Apex Pro

-A performant gaming board in multiple sizes
+A performant gaming board with great typing in multiple sizes

 steelseries apex pro (full-size) magnetic switch keyboard